-I blog about the latest stem cell news for the California Institute for Regenerative Medicine.
-We're a state agency that funds promising stem cell research to accelerate stem cell treatments to patients with unmet medical needs.
-I've written over 200 blogs about exciting advancements in the field of regenerative medicine.
-A few of my favorites are below.
+From 2015-2018, I blogged about the latest stem cell news for the California Institute for Regenerative Medicine.
+CIRM is a state agency that funds promising stem cell research to accelerate stem cell treatments to patients with unmet medical needs.
+I wrote over 200 blogs about exciting advancements in the field.
+A few of my favorites blogs are below.

 Read about a California scientist’s fifteen-year journey to develop a stem cell-based therapy that could one day help patients with Amyotrophic Lateral Sclerosis.